Preventing weight gain over the Christmas holidays

 Preventing excessive weight gain during pregnancy (POPS and POPS2)

 Many women gain excessive weight during pregnancy and this can cause complications for the mother and the baby.
 We conducted a feasibility trial followed by an RCT to examine the effectiveness of regular weighing and feedback by community midwives in preventing excessive weight gain in pregnant women.
 The NIHR School for Primary Care Research, NIHR CLAHRC-Oxford and NIHR CLAHRC-West Midlands funded the study.
 Springer study publications

 Healthy dads, Healthy Kids UK

 This study took a healthy lifestyles programme developed in Australia by Professor Phil Morgan and colleagues for fathers and their primary school aged children and adapted and tested it in the multi-ethnic UK context.
 This study was a collaboration between the Universities of Birmingham and Newcastle, New South Wales and the Fatherhood Institute.
 It was funded by the NIHR Public Health Research programme.
-(PI: Prof Kate Jolly).
-Find out more
+(PI: Professor Kate Jolly).
+Discover more information about the study.

 Prevention and management of obesity in children